The Holocaust Memorial Park: Design features

 The tower is bordered on both sides with two crushed gravel surface gardens of 234 granite markers, inscribed with names, places, and historical events related to the Holocaust.
 These are intended to evoke tombstones with broken edges to represent the shattered lives of Holocaust survivors.
 Each is different in form and size, to recall the diversity of those persecuted by the Nazis.

 Members of the public can have the names of friends or family members lost during the Holocaust inscribed on one of the adjacent historical markers for $360 donation to the Holocaust Memorial Committee.
-Donors are asked to provide the victim's name and a brief history of his or her Holocaust experience.
+Donors are asked to provide the victim's name and a brief history of their Holocaust experience.
 The committee then meets to verify the authenticity of the proposed inscription.
 Thousands of names have already been inscribed on the granite markers.

 Among the granite markers are markers for places like Auschwitz, Bergen-Belsen, Belzec, Buchenwald, Babi Yar, Mauthausen, Dachau concentration camp, Treblinka, Sobibor, Theresienstadt, Majdanek and more.

 For events and facts like the Wannsee Conference, the Death marches, the Nuremberg Laws, the Evian Conference, Kristallnacht, the Warsaw Uprising and more.

 People like Raoul Wallenberg, Anne Frank, Michael Ber Weissmandl, Mordechai Gebirtig and more.

 Poems and messages by famous people like Abraham Sutzkever, Elie Wiesel, Simon Wiesenthal, Dwight D. Eisenhower the Partisan Anthem, First they came ... and more.
 As well as for numerous Jewish prewar communities.